HelloThisIsFlo/MoovIn5/README.md

 The warmup & stretching times are customizable in the settings.
 You can change your gym location (or select home) via a button on the main screen.

+## Important information
+To be able to test the project, you have to generate an API key for the Google Maps API.
+There's plenty of tutorial on how to do that